OooShiny-Community/migration/mailserver.md

     sudo certbot renew -w /var/www/html/

---dry-run option to test the renewal process, instead of doing a real renewal.
+Use the `--dry-run` option to test the renewal process, instead of doing a real renewal.

     sudo certbot renew -w /var/www/html/ --dry-run

-Edit the SSL virtual host /etc/nginx/sites-enabled/00-default-ssl.conf.
+Edit the SSL virtual host `/etc/nginx/sites-enabled/00-default-ssl.conf`.
 Add the following lines.

     location ~ /.well-known/acme-challenge {
         root /var/www/html/;
         allow all;
     }

 Save and close the file.
-Test Nginx configuration and reload.
+Test Nginx config and reload.

     sudo nginx -t
     sudo systemctl reload nginx

 ### Create Cron Job

-If the dry run is successful, you can create Cron job to automatically renew the cert.
+If the dry run is successful, create a Cron job to automatically renew the cert.
 Open root user’s crontab file:

     sudo crontab -e

-Then add the following line at the bottom of the file.
+Add the following line at the bottom of the file.

     @daily certbot renew -w /var/www/html/ --quiet && systemctl reload postfix dovecot nginx

 ## More info and Links